Moon River: Original

 Mercer and Mancini wrote the song for Audrey Hepburn to sing in the film Breakfast at Tiffany's.
 The lyrics, written by Mercer, are reminiscent of his childhood in Savannah, Georgia, including its waterways.
 As a child, he had picked huckleberries in summer, and he connected them with a carefree childhood and Mark Twain's Huckleberry Finn.
+Mercer's original title for the song was "Blue River", reflecting the color of huckleberries.
 Although an instrumental version is played over the film's opening titles, the lyrics are first heard in a scene where Paul "Fred" Varjak (George Peppard) discovers Holly Golightly (Hepburn) singing the song, accompanying herself on the guitar while sitting on the fire escape outside their apartments.

 There was an eruption of behind-the-scenes consternation when a Paramount Pictures executive, Martin Rackin, suggested removing the song from the film after a tepid Los Angeles preview.
 Hepburn's reaction was described by Mancini and others in degrees varying from her saying, "Over my dead body!" to her using more colorful language to make the same point.

 An album version was recorded by Mancini and his orchestra and chorus (without Hepburn's vocal) on December 8, 1960.
 It was released as a single in 1961 and became a number 11 hit in December of that year.
 Due to unpublished charts in Billboard, Joel Whitburn's Top Adult (Contemporary) Songs variously reported the song as a number 3 or number 1 easy listening hit.
 Mancini's original version was also featured in the film Born on the Fourth of July (1989).
 In 1993, following Hepburn's death, her version was released on an album titled Music from the Films of Audrey Hepburn.
 In 2004, Hepburn's version finished at number 4 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.